anuragchoudhary2313/Minor-Project-1/README.md

 ## 📖 About The Project

 **GoFood** is a full-stack food delivery application built as a Minor Project for 3rd year.
 This web application allows users to browse restaurants, order food, and track their orders in real-time.
-The project demonstrates modern web development practices using the MERN (MongoDB, Express, React, Node. js) stack.

 ### ✨ Key Highlights